danielwhomer/pypass/README.md

 --add
 Adds a password (name, and password value) to the database

+--remove
+Remove a password from the database

+--search term
+Searches the database and returns all entries that match the specified term
+Example: pypass.py --search Amazon

 Security features:
 The database is saved to an encrypted file (Fernet encryption).